TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 48/Genesis 48.17.md

 ---

-And when Joseph saw that his father laid his right hand upon the head of Ephraim, it displeased him: and he held up his father's hand, to remove it from Ephraim's head unto Manasseh's head.
+When Joseph saw that his father laid his right hand on the head of Ephraim, it displeased him.
+He held up his father's hand, to remove it from Ephraim's head to Manasseh's head.